A CSS framework add-on to Bootstrap

 Sections & Wrappers

-is used for breaking up sections of the website, most typically used on elements directly inside <main>
+.section is used for breaking up sections of the website, most typically used on elements directly inside <main>, and adds margin-bottom: --spacer;.

 .section { margin-bottom: var(--spacer); }

-is used for sections that have a background to create equal padding at the top and bottom by using --spacer
+.wrapper is used for sections that have a background to create equal padding at the top and bottom by using --spacer.

 .wrapper { padding-bottom: var(--spacer); padding-top: var(--spacer); }